joemarshall/seatsomatic/README.md

-# Seats Lecture code python script for University of Nottingham
+# Seatsomatic - Seats Lecture code python script for University of Nottingham

 This python script automatically opens a window with your seats lecture qr code 15 minutes before the start of the lecture.